 For a long time the quality of internet in Belize was, to put it kindly, terrible.
 Recently there have been positive changes and it is improving all the time, especially in urban areas.
 That said it is worth checking the internet quality in the area before you commit to living there.
 A home in the countryside might be out of the question if you require a high bandwidth.
 Also be prepared for the occasional power outage and plan accordingly.

-Search the big jobsites for telecommuting work in Belize.
+Search the big jobsites for telecommuting work in Belize, such as Indeed.

 Volunteering and Ecological Work